 The Company has obtained necessary certificate under section 141 of the Companies Act2013 from the auditor conveying their eligibility for the above appointment.
 The AuditCommittee and the Board reviewed their eligibility criteria as laid down under section141 of the Companies Act 2013 and recommended their appointment as auditors for the abovesaid period.

 Company's explanation regarding adverse remark or qualification in the Auditors' Reportis as follows:

 As per provisions of Section 204 of the Act the Board of Directors of the companyappointed M/s.
 SKP & Co.
 Practicing Company Secretaries (C.P.
 No.: 6575) asSecretarial Auditors for the purpose of auditing the Secretarial activities of the Companyfor the financial year 2016-17.
 The Secretarial audit report issued by the said auditorsin form MR-3 has been annexed to this report as 'Annexure 6'.

 On the observations made in the Secretarial Audit Report the proper steps are beingtaken by the Management so as to comply with the provisions.

 Point wise explanation by the Company on comments made by the secretarial auditor is asfollows:

-As per the Cost Audit Orders Cost Audit is applicable to the Construction business ofthe Company for the FY 2015-16.
-In view of the same and in terms of the provisions of Section 148 and all other applicable provisions of theCompanies Act 2013 read with the Companies (Audit and Auditors) Rules 2014 M/s.
+In terms of the provisions of Section 148 and all other applicable provisions of theCompanies Act 2013 read with the Companies (Audit and Auditors) Rules 2014 M/s.
 MS& Co.
 Cost Accountants (FRN.
-102592) have been appointed as Cost Auditors to conductthe audit of cost records of yourcompany for the financial year 2015-16.
+102592) have been appointed as Cost Auditors to conductthe audit of cost records of your company for the financial year 2017-18.

 INTERNAL AUDITOR INTERNAL AUDIT & CONTROLS